 Satin vs Matte: How Do They Differ?

 The deal breaker lies in the sheen in satin and matte paint finishings.
-Some people prefer it satin as it reflects more light, hence making the colors pop; while others simply prefer matte for its low sheen.
+Some people prefer satin, as satin paint reflects more light, hence making the colors pop; while others simply prefer matte for its low sheen.

 Another difference between satin and matte coat finishing is satin finishing is perfect for outdoor wall painting while matte is more suitable for indoor wall painting.
 This is because satin is more durable in different weather conditions while matte is less receptive.